 Video for GP Educational Supervisors now available

-A video that offers voluntary top up training to GPs who have already trained as educational supervisors is now available on Health Education England’s e-learning for healthcare Hub.
+A video that offers voluntary top up training to GPs who have already trained as educational supervisors is now available on NHS England’s E-learning for Healthcare Hub.
 For more information and to access the video, please visit:

 https://www.e-lfh.org.uk/programmes/top-up-training-video-for-gp-educational-supervisors/